-There will be no make-up Midterm Exams, Quizzes or assignments.
+There will be no make-up Assignments or Midterm Exams.
 If you have valid grounds for an academic concession regarding a Midterm or Final Exam, one may be granted if you apply for it.
 You can find more information about what constitutes valid grounds for an academic concession at https://science.ubc.ca/students/advising/concession